BooksOnWall/BooksOnWall_cli/README.md

 ```
 ## Set your Android Environnement

-nodejs v13.x reject 3 libs from installing and react-native link we need v12.x to compile correctly

 For Android, make sure you have downloaded and installed Android Studio from here to get required SDK and platform-tools for building android apps Make sure you have the required environment variables set - $ANDROID_HOME, and added platform-tools to $PATH variable.
 If not,
 ```